 We fell in love with the small bohemian town of Montezuma, located on the Southern tip of the Nicoya Peninsula in Costa Rica.

-- We stayed at the family owned Hotel La Cascada the duration of our time in Montezuma.
-They offered laundry services, a ride anytime they passed us walking along the road, and surfing lessons.
+- We stayed at the family owned Hotel La Cascada during our stay in Montezuma.
+They offered laundry services, a ride, and surfing lessons.
 Our last night in Montezuma the family organized a bonfire on the beach and a private barbecue dinner for us.

 - Montezuma’s holistic lifestyle makes this small town a popular location for yoga retreats and classes.